openaps/docs/docs/docs/Customize-Iterate/autotune.md

 # Autotune

 Autotune is a feature/tool that may be improved with more advanced methods of numerical analysis.
 Want to pay it forward and help improve autotune?
 See some issues: [#261](https://github.com/openaps/oref0/issues/261) and [#99](https://github.com/openaps/oref0/issues/99) and a pull request [#313](https://github.com/openaps/oref0/pull/313) for background.
-You can see [the need for software proficient volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).
+You can see [some projects for software proficient volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).

 Those who are not running autotune in a closed-loop setting should use the "Phase C" instructions below.